gungwald/lubuntu-16.04-powerpc-setup/README.md

 # Stupid USB boot instructions

+## First really stupid thing: Cold boot required!

+You must do a cold boot.
+If you don't, at the end of it all, it won't be able to find the boot partition 'cd:,\\:tbxi'

+## Boot to Open Firmware

 To boot into Open Firmware, hold down this key sequence during boot:

     Option + Apple + O + F

+## Help in Open Firmware command line

 There is no help, so don't bother trying.

+## Find USB drive

 Find the location of your usb drive.
 It will be named disk@n, on either usb@18 or usb@19: